wilkox/ggfittext/README.md

 ![](man/figures/README-unnamed-chunk-11-1.png)<!-- -->

-Alternatively, you can manually specify the width and/or height with the `width` and/or `height` arguments, which should be `grid::unit()` objects.
+Alternatively, you can set the width and/or height with the `width` and/or `height` arguments, which should be `grid::unit()` objects.
 The horizontal and/or vertical centre of the box will be defined by `x` and/or `y`.

 ## Other useful arguments